jackdkdf/emils-demos/README.md

   - Team name to ID mappings
   - Map name to ID mappings

+- **`temp/`**: Temporary fetched match data
+  - JSON files containing scraped match data from HLTV
+  - Auto-generated when using the `fetch` command
+  - Can be safely deleted after use

 ## Output Files

 The `plots/` directory contains visualization outputs generated by the `visualize` command: